Setting up a VPN on a home router is ideal in many scenarios.

 It makes it easy for any device to automatically have VPN protection even devices a VPN can not be set up on such as an Apple TV.

 They also allow multiple connections and are only seen as one connection from a VPN service.

 Most VPN providers allow for more than one connection often up to 2-3 devices but a VPN router makes it all quick and easy.

-Not all routers will work and do need to have firmware for a VPN and also powerful enough to run a VPN and not bog down.
+Not all routers will work and some need to have firmware upgrade for a VPN and also be powerful enough to run a VPN and not bog down.